-You take Cajun Pepper (red pepper will do) and hot sauce, vinegar can also be added if you have extra.
-Bring it to a boil and pour directly on any area you want everything to die.
+You take Cajun pepper (red pepper will do) and hot sauce, vinegar can also be added if you have extra.
+Bring it to a boil and pour directly on any area where you want everything to die.
 Be very careful not to get it on grass you want to stay alive.
 Anything this hot mixture is put on will die (ants don't like it either).
 If you make more then you use at any given time, put in bottle for next time.
-This works cool but I have found works faster when boiled,steaming hot.
+This works cool, but I have found it works faster when boiled, steaming hot.
 If you aren't wanting to see results immediately, know it works after mixture has cooled off.

 If you do boil shrimp, crab or crawfish, please drain the water where any unwanted weeds are so you get double use out of something you would just throw away.
 At most markets that sell seafood, they have bags with seasoning already in it.
 I always ask this time of the year to let me know if any are past the selling date.
 A couple of times I got lucky and was able to get the boil in bag seasoning for a dollar.
 Any of these ingredients can be found at the Dollar Store.
 With no more worries about pulling weeds, maybe you will have more time to enjoy this beautiful time of the year.

 Feedback about this article is posted here.
 Want to contribute?
 Click above to post feedback.

 Better late then not..sorry didnt answer the question asked.
 Maybe boiling water would wilt the weed but not kill the roots of it.
 This is fool proof; works and most of all kills it at the root.

 Of course Mother nature will return but that unwanted grass,weeds or over-growth will never return.